mbalchanowski/RecRankAgg/README.md

 # RecRankAgg

+## Reproducing results from the paper
+If you just want to reproduce results from the paper [[2]](#2) you will have to download this repository, [install some packages](installation) and run script `main.py`.
+With default settings it will use some cached files like: training and test sets, learned parameters, etc.
+If you want to generate everything from scratch, go to section below: [run without cache](#run-without-cache)

+## Introduction
 This software was developed to conduct experiments for the paper [[2]](#2) which demonstrates that the rank aggregation methods can be successfully applied to recommendation systems.
 To keep this software relatively simple, it uses only **5 recommendation algorithms** and **20 aggregation methods**.